tzeikob/javascript-patterns/foundational/callback/readme.md

 ### Callback which returns a value back

-The callback pattern can be used in other use cases as well, for instance in cases where you need to transform the `values` of a collection **synchronously**.
-In those cases a `callback` should be a function expecting a `value` as input which should be returned back modified or with a new one.
+The callback pattern can be used in other use cases as well, for instance in cases where you need to transform the `values` of a collection synchronously.
+In those cases a `callback` should be a function expecting a `value` as input which should be returned back modified or as a new one.
 The callback should be called for each one value in the given collection, where every `result` should be collected into a new collection of `results`.

 ```javascript
 function operation (values, callback) {